 The curated food lists were written by Daisy Whitbread who holds a masters degree in nutrition from King's College London.

-Namimbia Torres servers as an advisor to the project and holds a masters degree in nutrition science and policy from Tufts University.
+Namimbia Torres serves as an advisor to the project and holds a masters degree in nutrition science and policy from Tufts University.

 For more information, please see the about page.